 Contrary to popular belief, affordable homeownership is possible even in pricey locations!

-While you may be tempted to only search for a smaller home in a more expensive neighborhood, it could be worth your time to think about multifamily housing!
+While you may be tempted to only search for a smaller home in a more pricey neighborhood, it could be worth your time to think about multifamily housing!
 In a duplex, triplex, or four-plex home, you would live in one of the multiple units, renting out the others.
 This may mean your monthly mortgage payments would be covered by the rent of other tenants!

 Tip: Be sure you look into multi-unit home financing, and thoroughly research the demands of being a landlord before committing to this living style.